 ECON 162 Macroeconomics (3)

-Day: F, W, S Ngt: F, W Prerequisites: None
+Day: F, W, S

+Ngt: F, W

+Prerequisites: None

+Provides an ove erview of the U.S. econ

 Provides an overview of the U.S. economy and its relationship to the international economy.
 Focuses on money, employment, inflation, business cycles, fiscal and monetary policy, aggregate supply and demand, and international economics.